vhive-serverless/vHive/docs/profiling.md

 ...
 ```

-To study microarchitectural bottlenecks in more detail, profile the same configuration with sub-level counters.
+To study microarchitectural bottlenecks in a more detail, one needs to profile the same
+configuration at the lower level.
-For example, the bottleneck is in the backend bound at level 1 and now we want to profile level 2 of the backend bound:
+For example, if the bottleneck is in the backend at level 1, one should profile level 2
+of the backend category:
 ```
 sudo env "PATH=$PATH" go test -v -timeout 99999s -run TestProfileSingleConfiguration \ -args -funcNames helloworld -vm 1 -rps 20 -nodes '!+Backend_Bound*/2,+MUX'
 ```

 ### TestProfileIncrementConfiguration function
-`TestProfileIncrementConfiguration` increments the number of VMs by user-defined number until it
+`TestProfileIncrementConfiguration` increments the number of VMs by a user-defined number,
+further referred to as the increment, until the number of active VMs reaches the user-defined
-reaches the user-defined maximum.
-At each step, the maximum RPS is the upper bound of RPS for
+maximum.
+At each step, the maximum RPS is projected based on the independently measured
+average unloaded service time of the deployed functions, and the number of cores that are
-the number of VMs at the step.
-For instance, there are 4 VMs with `helloworld` images.
-The
+available for the VMs to run on.
+For instance, let us assume that there are 4 VMs running
-unloaded service time of the image is 1 millisecond.
-So, the maximum RPS is around 4000.
-The
+a `helloworld` function.
+The unloaded service time of this function is 1 millisecond, thus
-request issue and profiling part of this function behave as same as `TestProfileSingleConfiguration`.
+the maximum RPS is 4000, assuming that there are more than 4 cores in the CPU.
+The tool would start at 5% of 4000 RPS (i.e., 200) and collect the metrics at each step,
+gradually incrementing the RPS until reaching the maximum RPS without violating
+the tail latency constraint.
+Then, the tool starts more VMs, according to the increment's
+value, and repeats this procedure.

 Profile from 1 VMs to 32 VMs (increment step is 1) with `helloworld` image at TopDown level 1:
 ```
 sudo env "PATH=$PATH" go test -v -timeout 99999s -run TestProfileIncrementConfiguration \ -args -funcNames cnn_serving -vmIncrStep 1 -maxVMNum 32 -l 1
 ```
-Once the profiling iteration finishes, all results are saved in the `profile.csv`.
-Then, the plotter retrieves
+Once the profiling iteration finishes, all results are saved in the `profile.csv`, and
-the contents in the file and plots according to the attributes.
-Here is a sample image of RPS per physical core
+the tool plots the TopDown metrics in a set of charts.
+Here is a sample image of
-as the number of VMs increases from 1 to 32:
+RPS per physical core as the number of VMs increases from 1 to 32:

 ![RPS per physical core](figures/RPS-per-Core.png)